ExamRepos/BusStop/README.md

 ![Build](https://github.com/ExamRepos/BusStop/actions/workflows/main.yml/badge.svg)

-Console application, created to solve a bus time table problem.
+Console application written in C# using .Net Core 3.1, created to solve a bus time table problem.

 The application can be compiled locally by using: